moyeras/COVID-19-Data-Analysis-Project-SQL/README.md

     ORDER BY
         TotalDeathCount DESC;
         ```

+    ### Tableau Preparation Queries

-13. Get the highest infection count and infection percentage for each location:
+15. Get the highest infection count and infection percentage for each location:
         ```sql
         SELECT
         Location,